 The other day, I was thinking about presidential candidates (this being 2016) who were running despite pretty much being out of it.
 Sure, things can happen, but once the front runners are clear it seems like an odd existence.
-GovernorÂ Martin O’Malley (vs Hillary Clinton/Bernie Sanders for DEM primary) especially – he wasn’t all mopey about it like most GOPs (they seemed miserable, admittedly for fairly solid reasons) and seemed positively vibrant.
-Very positive, happy, passionate about his ideas, and.. polling at 4-5%.
+Governor Martin O’Malley especially stood out.
+The GOPs seemed miserable, admittedly for fairly solid reasons, but he seemed very positive, happy, passionate about his ideas, and.. polling at 4-5%.

-There’s more it than winning I guess, to hold any public office (from school board secretary to speaker of the house) you technically always campaign (to stay unopposed if nothing else) and at a certain level, you’d have to run in the firm knowledge that it’s a dry-dry.
-Even so, he seemed disproportionately pleased.
+There’s more to it than winning I guess, to hold any public office you always campaign, and at a certain level, you’d have to run in the firm knowledge that it’s a dry-run, but he seemed disproportionately pleased.

 I realized if he voted, he would, without a shadow of a doubt, be for O’Malley.
-Ignoring plans and policy (blablabla) most of the others seemed angry.
+Ignoring plans and policy most of the others seemed angry.
 The rest seem at least a bit loud and irate.
-The rest, well, there’s a small mob around them having massive issues.
-From a dogs POV that’s never good – less risk of collateral damage away from them.
-Like by O’Malley – no one says boo about him exceptÂ theÂ occasional “good job!â€.
+From a dogs POV that’s never good, bad things happen around people like that.
+O’Malley seems safer – no one says anything around him except sometimes “good job”.
 Everyone must love him.
 And he seems really happy!
 And his name sounds funny!

 After a few days of this, I shopped up a quick banner for facebook, like so: